kinoli/craft-bootstrap-sass-vue-boilerplate/README.md

 > {tip} That `.env` file will be processed via [PHP dotenv], which the `craftcms/craft` project comes with preinstalled.
 The advantage of using PHP dotenv is that it offers a place to store sensitive information (like database connection settings) in a file that doesn’t get committed to your Git repository.

+### Install Craft Plugins

+Here are some plugins that I like to use on my websites.
+These can all be installed within your craft configuration at `/admin`.

+* Control Panel Nav
+* Embedded Assets
+* Gatekeeper
+* Iconpicker
+* Redactor
+* Redactor Custom Styles
+* Redactor Tweaks

 ## 7. Configure FTP Deployment

 Deployment is done by running `yarn build` and everything in the /public_html directory needs to be sync'd to your server, as well, any changes in your /cms/templates directory.